misterseyiayeni/onlineboutique-infra/README.md

 This Terraform module provisions a complete CI/CD environment in AWS using the `us-west-2` region.
 The setup includes a VPC, public subnets, routing, EC2 instances for Jenkins, Prometheus, Grafana, and SonarQube, with security groups and IAM roles configured for access and automation.

+Navigate to onlineboutique-infra/eks-cluster-ec2.
+Edit provider.tf and change the value of the "Name" to the AWS user account you intend to use (shown below)

+provider "aws" {
+  region = "us-west-2"

+  default_tags {
+    tags = {
+      Name = "insert_aws_account_name_here"
+    }
+  }
+}

+Navigate to onlineboutique-infra/main-cicd.
+Edit ec2.tf and change the value of the "Name" to the AWS user account you intend to use (shown below):

+provider "aws" {
+  region = "us-west-2"

+  default_tags {
+    tags = {
+      Name = "insert_aws_account_name_here"
+    }
+  }
+}

+Enter this to create a key for postgres

+aws ec2 create-key-pair --key-name postgreskey --query "KeyMaterial" --output text > postgreskey.pem

+Verify
+aws ec2 describe-key-pairs --query "KeyPairs[*].KeyName"

+Should show:

+'''
+[
+    "postgreskey"
+]
+'''

 ### EKS CLUSTER
 Cd into eks-cluster-ec2